Sadzurami/steam-auth-server/readme.md

   "username": "username",
   "password": "password",
-  "platform": "web", // one of web, desktop, mobile "code": "optional 2FA code", // only required if 2FA is enabled "proxy": "optional proxy url"
+  "platform": "web", // one of web, desktop, mobile "guardCode": "optional 2FA code", // only required if 2FA is enabled, "sharedSecret": "optional shared secret", // only required if 2FA is enabled and guardCode is not provided, "proxy": "optional proxy url"
 }
 ```